mrmdlab/Segmenthor/README.md

 ## todo

 ### IMPORTANT
+- Use not only the mask of the highest score, may be hotkey C to cycle through possible masks
+- optimize multiprocess, maybe try Coroutine or thread
+- cache image embedding in `derivatives/embedding`
 - makefile for incremental compilation
+- correct orientation, label left, right, etc
+    - Fix bug: anisotropic resolution
+    - MPR rendering, multi-planar reformation
+        - cross hair
+- feature: bounding box prompt
+    - rotating the box?
+- feature: text prompt
 - Fix bug: if multiple mask instances in one slice overlap, the volume displayed may be wrong.
 - explore image enhancement, denoising, superresolution
     - Gaussian filtering (2D, 3D)